Click here to view a list of crisis helpline resources.

 - Feeling hopeless about the future.

-Suicide therapy is essentially treating the core issue – often depression or other mental illness – and proving that the affected does indeed have a reason to live.
-Professionals often use the “SAD PERSONS” scale, which helps them to identify risk of suicidal behavior.
+Therapy to prevent suicide is essential in treating the core issues – often depression or other mental illness – and providing proof that the suicidal person does indeed have a reason to live.
+Professionals often use the “SAD PERSONS” scale, which helps them to identify a risk of suicidal behavior.

 The SAD PERSONS scale is as follows:

 - Previous suicide attempt or mental illness diagnosis

 - Organized suicide plan or previous attempt

 - No – or little – social support